eheckard23/Chefs-Compass/readme.md

 ![image](https://user-images.githubusercontent.com/17580530/28235676-b620cba8-68e0-11e7-9703-54cb36ee0408.png)

-Now that you have the project on your machine, `cd` into your project folder and run `npm i` to install all of the dependencies.
+Now that you have the project on your machine, `cd` into your project folder, there is a bash script called **setup.sh** that will install the dependencies as well as run a gulp task to create and checkout a development branch to work in.
+In your terminal go ahead and run:

+`./setup.sh`

+This script will also run the project on a local server.

 ## Deployment Process
 In order to go through the deployment process properly, follow this branching model: